 How can I adjust my binoculars so I don’t see blacked-out areas?

 Considering how expensive binoculars can be, it’s odd that most companies don’t include operating instructions in the package.
-Using binoculars is like riding a bike —wonderfully easy, once you have the hang of it.
+Using binoculars is like riding a bike—easy once you get the hang of it.

 Virtually all binoculars have several helpful features that allow them to be tailored to different users.
 This means that before you try to see birds through your binoculars, you need to make a few adjustments.
 Here’s how: